 January is the coldest time of year in Tokyo.
 However, Kasai Rinkai Park tries to brighten the short winter days with over 200,000 daffodils flowers planted in the park.
 They start blooming from late January and usually in early February, a daffodil festival is held.

 Kasai Rinkai Park

-Hanegi Park in Umegaoka (which means “plum blossom hill”) is one of the most popular spots for plum blossoms in Tokyo.
-The entrance fee is ¥300.
+Take a look at our complete guide on where to see plum blossoms in Tokyo, including festivals and parks.
+Hamarikyu Gardens in Shiodome has a variety of different plum trees and Hanegi Park in Umegaoka (which means “plum blossom hill”) is one of the most popular spots for plum blossoms in Tokyo.

 If you are willing to travel a bit farther out, the Plum Blossom Festival in Odawara is really worth a trip to see a grove of more than 30,000 plum trees against a backdrop of Mt.
 Fuji.
 It doesn’t get any more Japanese than that!

 Even farther still in Atami (a popular day trip spot from Tokyo) is a famous plum blossom garden with pink and white blossoms.
 They also have early-blooming cherry blossoms at around the same time.

 Get our Tokyo Cheapo Hacks direct to your inbox